openjump-gis/openjump/lib/native/readme.txt

 lib/ext
 $LD_LIBRARY_PATH

-as file extensions for native jre libs differ on OSX (*.dylib) and Linux (*.so) you may place e.g. mac 32bit java libraries under lib/native/linux-x32 and they will be found.
+file extensions for native java library files differ between OSX (*.dylib) and Linux (*.so). hence you can place e.g. mac 32bit java libraries under lib/native/linux-x86 and they will be found.

 Notes for Windows